 Right now you’re involved with Parsifal

-singer.
-Is that special to you singing the various Wagner roles?
+as a Wagner singer.
+Is that special to you singing the various Wagner

-very few houses in which I sing — Deutsche Oper
+few houses in which I sing — Deutsche Oper Berlin, Metropolitan,

-really sing the whole group of heavy roles, like Boris, Dosifey, and Wagner’s Parsifal and Tristan and Flying Dutchman.
+sing the whole group of heavy roles, like Boris, Dosifey, and Wagner’s Parsifal and Tristan and Flying Dutchman.
 I have done all

 understand me?
 Sometimes I make a joke — like

 those roles like Philip, Boris, Gurnemanz and King Marke because they have

 BD: You don’t